Family announces Catherine Kasavuli's burial date

 Recommended articles

-The requiem mass for the late will be held at Francis International Centre Church along Ngong Road before she is laid to rest at Zululu, Vihiga County.
+The requiem mass for the late will be held at Friends Centre International Ngong Road before she is laid to rest at Mululu, Vihiga County.

 Her family is also expected to hold a fundraiser at the United Kenya Club on Saturday, January 7, to help offset the Sh4 million hospital bill at the Kenyatta National Hospital where she was receiving treatment.